 - Emphasize love and care.
 It is important with each explanation of the damage being done, to remind your friend, colleague or loved one know, that your motivation in bringing this to their attention is not to hurt or shame them, but to create a chance to help them recover – and that you, personally, are willing to help them with this.
 Explain to them how you are going to help – be specific.

 4. Be ready for the denial, be ready for the anger, be ready for anything!

 They say shame is to addiction, what oxygen is to a fire.
-An alcoholic or drug addict will sometimes go to incredible lengths to avoid the shame of their addiction outwardly, even if deep down a feeling of shame and it is already at the root of their problems and fueling their problem.
+An alcoholic or drug addict will sometimes go to incredible lengths to avoid the shame of their addiction outwardly, even if deep down a feeling of shame is already at the root of their problems and possibly even fueling their problem.